power-assert-js/espower-babel/README.md

 }
 ```

-Then, run mocha with `--require 'espower-6to5/guess'`
+Then, run mocha with `--compilers js:espower-6to5/guess`

-    $ mocha --require 'espower-6to5/guess' spec/**/*.js
+    $ mocha --compilers js:espower-6to5/guess spec/**/*.js

 Note: `'espower-6to5/guess'` is inspired by [intelli-espower-loader](https://github.com/azu/intelli-espower-loader)